hamelsmu/python-notes/blog/content/post/py.md

 One way to solve the problem with the GIL and cpu-bound tasks competing for resources is to use processes instead of threads.
 Processes are different from threads in the following respects:

-- Python threads share a memory space, whereas processes have a separate memory space.
+- Python threads share a memory space, whereas each process has a separate memory space.
 This is an important consideration if you need to share variables or data between tasks.
 - Processes have significant overhead compared to threads because data and program state has to be replicated across each process.
 - Unlike Python threads, processes are not constrained to run on a single CPU, so you can execute cpu-bound tasks in parallel on different cores.